PyTomography/slicer_spect_recon/paper/paper.md

   - name: Arman Rahmim
     corresponding: true # (This is how to denote the corresponding author)
     affiliation: "1, 2, 3, 5"
+  - name: Luke Polson
+    corresponding: true # (This is how to denote the corresponding author)
+    affiliation: "1, 2"
 affiliations:
  - name: Deparment of Physics & Astronomy, University of British Columbia, Vancouver Canada
    index: 1